Cartoon Buddy Club Publishing

 After being invaded by the Romans, who sought invasion to capture Britain's Gold and Ore mines, the various tribes that inhabited the island eventually retired from their hard to defend flat plains of central Britain, to the mountainous regions of their Western Peninsular stronghold, the present day Principality of Wales.

 The tribes were, eventually, like the rest of Celtic Europe, subjugated by Roman military expansion and occupation.
 Some of The Great Welsh Tribal Leaders were King Caractacus (Caradog), Queen Boudicca (Boadicea) and King Arthur of The Britain's whose round table legend was actually brought about, by the shape of the remains of a Roman amphitheatre at Caerleon Gwent.
+These tribes were then in turn forced from much their land by the Anglo Saxon invasion which eventually formed the Anglo Saxon stronghold of Angleand (England).

 My history notes